-(continued) 5.
-Does any member of your firm act as a general partner to, participate in, or receive compensation from investment companies whose products you may recommend to me? $\ \square$ Yes $\ \square$ No 6.
-Do you receive referral fees from attorneys, accountants, insurance professionals, mortgage brokers, or others?
-7. Do you receive on-going income from any of the mutual funds that you recommend in the form of "12(b)1" fees, "trailing" commissions, or other continuing payouts? \Box Yes \Box No 8.
-Are there financial incentives for you to recommend certain financial products?
-Yes No If so, explain: Regulatory Compliance Federal and state laws require that, under most circumstances, individuals or firms holding themselves out to the public as providing investment advisory services be registered with either the U.S. Securities & Exchange Commission (SEC) or the regulatory agency of the state in which the individual/firm conducts business.
-1. I (or my firm) am registered as an Investment Advisor ☐ With the SEC ☐ With the state of Please provide your Form ADV Part II or brochure being used in compliance with the Investment Advisors Act of 1940.
-If not registered with either the SEC or any state, please indicate the allowable reason for non-registration.
-Signature of Planner: Firm Name: Date: Adapted with permission from the National Association of Personal Financial Advisors, Arlington Heights, IL. <www.napfa.org></www.napfa.org>
+Financial Planner Interview Questionnaire (continued) 5.
+Does any member of your firm act as a general partner to, participate in, or receive compensation from investment companies whose products you may recommend to me?
+6 Do you receive referral fees from attorneys, accountants, insurance professionals, mortgage brokers, or others?
+Yes No 7. .
+Do you receive on-going income from any of the mutual funds that you recommend in the form of "12(b)1" fees, "trailing" commissions, or other continuing payouts?
+8 Are there financial incentives for you to recommend certain financial products?
+Yes No If so, explain: ede Is pi ulatory Compliance ral and state laws require that, under most circumstances, individuals or firms holding themselves out to the public roviding investment advisory services be registered with either the U.S. Securities & Exchange Commission (SEC) or equlatory agency of the state in which the individual/firm conducts business. .
+I (or my firm) am registered as an Investment Advisor With the SEC With the state of se provide your Form ADV Part II or brochure being used in compliance with the Investment Advisors Act 940. no t registered with either the SEC or any state, please indicate the allowable reason for non-registration. - - - ign ature of Planner: ature of Planner: Name: